 - Inconsistent performance in storage (especially through heat/humidity swings)

-Water activity (Aw): the stability lever most people ignore
+Water activity (Aw): the stability factor most people ignore

 What controls Aw on the production floor